-Transfer Admission and Selection: 2013-14
+Transfer Admission and Selection: 2017-2018

-Congratulations to admitted students for fall 2013!
+Congratulations to admitted students for fall 2017! (after March 17, 2017)

 Along with the celebration of admission comes the increased responsibility that is part of becoming a university student.
 During this transition time, keep in mind the following:

-- Keep contact information current.
+Keep contact information current.
 You can update your contact information on my.ucsc.edu.

-- Keep a list of deadlines.
+Keep a list of deadlines.

 If you have questions about your admission, please contact an admissions representative, as shown on my.ucsc.edu.
 You may also e-mail firstname.lastname@example.org or call (831) 459-2131.

 The admission and selection process for transfers to UC Santa Cruz reflects the academic rigor and preparation needed for admission to a major research institution.
-Meeting the minimum qualifications for the university does not guarantee you admission as a transfer student.
-Students are encouraged to achieve well beyond the minimum qualifications to enhance their chances for selection, especially by completing as many of the lower-division courses required by their intended major as possible.

 Non-residents of California